TISgitx/ipod_theme_max_features/README.md

 Note: When running custom themed firmware, iPod nano 6th generation may forget song ratings, playlist edits, or changed settings after reboot.
 To work around this, perform step 9, make your changes, then step 7 again.
 This doesn't affect iPod nano 7th generation.

-#### 9) If your iPod shows "OK to disconnect" in black and white:
+#### 9) If your iPod shows "OK to disconnect" in black and white(Only relevant for iPod nano 6 owners):
 If you restart your iPod, or if your iPod battery dies, it will boot into disk mode, showing "OK to disconnect" in black and white.
 This is expected for custom iPod nano firmware, because it relies on swapping regular OS and disk mode to work.

 For iPod nano 7th generation:

-- Press and hold both the Home button and the power button until you see the Apple logo.
-- Once you see the Apple logo, immediately release the Home button and the power button.
-- Then immediately press and hold both volume up and volume down buttons, until your see the Home Screen.
+- The problem is not relevant due to the new modification method

 For iPod nano 6th generation: